Deybacsi/clip/README.md

 **on windows:**
-use mobaxterm to run the .sh files why win? -> better vsync, no screen tearing
+why win? -> better vsync, no screen tearing :D

+use mobaxterm to run the .sh files...

 prereq:
 apt-get install coreutils